 Spring 2021 Lockdown eases and our volunteers return

 The renovation of the play area required good carpentry skills.
 Thankfully brothers John and Mick, who have been volunteering their time and skills at the Gardens for some time now, stepped up to the challenge.
 By May 2021, ship deck was repaired, and the wheelhouse completely rebuilt, by hand.
 Virtually all the timber was replaced, a new waterproof roof fitted, the Ships’ steering wheel restored and railway sleepers inserted to create the new sandpit area.

 May 2021 Sand and Bark arrive

 May has been a busy time, with all hands on deck to get the job done.
 Grass had to be scalped, a grassy hummock turned into a treasure island and new picnic benches to be built.
 Pictured below, tonnes of sand and bark ready to be hand barrelled over to the play area with the help of our wonderful volunteers.

-Visiting the Gardens in Spring?
+Visiting the Gardens in Summer 2021?